nealyuan/caseace/README.md

 caseace
 =======

-This is a web app for case studies for medical students.
+This is a web app for deploying case study challenges for medical students, residents, and professionals.